goyalsahil308/Multithreading/README.md

-# Thread controlling using events and queue
+# Controlling threads using events and queue
 ## Libraries Used
 ### 1. threading:
                 1.a Events: To lock crucial parts of database to reduce race conditions